 Understanding How Trauma-Focused Cognitive-Behavioral Therapy Works

-This addiction therapy service works best when the therapist has set aside certain goals to achieve with a patient.
+Trauma-focused CBT for adults works best when the therapist has set aside certain goals to achieve with a patient.
 Depending on the needs of the patient, the therapist holds group or individual sessions.
 In either case, therapists set goals such as:

 - Reducing the sense of shame that a person feels as a result of trauma